Make Your Next Trip Extraordinary

 Instagram Moments

-The rooftop terrace of Positano’s Villa Franca Hotel may be the highest point in town and offers sweeping views of the coast and the Li Galli Islands in the distance.
+The rooftop terrace of Positano’s Hotel Villa Franca is one of the highest points in town and offers sweeping views of the coast and the Li Galli Islands in the distance.

 The views of the coastline from the best possible place—the sea itself—as you cruise along in your private boat or kayak.

-Ristorante La Fontellina, in Capri, has stunning views of the Faraglioni, the famous rocks off the coast.
+Ristorante La Fontelina, in Capri, has stunning views of the Faraglioni, the famous rocks off the coast.

 The Souvenirs

-The local mozzarella di bufala is the best you’ll ever taste and nobody leaves without at least one bottle of local limoncello.
-You can buy both at Amalfi’s Bottega dei Ferrari di Luisa Damasco, which you’ll find in an ancient arched alleyway between the Piazza Duomo and the Piazza dei Dogi.
+Nobody leaves without at least one bottle of local limoncello.
+Buy it at Amalfi’s Bottega dei Ferrari di Luisa Damasco, which you’ll find in an ancient arched alleyway between the Piazza Duomo and the Piazza dei Dogi.

 Capri is full of handmade sandals, the loveliest of which can be found at Canfora, on the Via Camerelle.
 You can also snag a gorgeous pair in Positano at Safari, just above the main beach.

-Capri Schedule provides ferry and hydrofoil crossing schedules between Capri and Naples, Sorrento, and Castellammare in real time.
-Will also find the ferry port closest to your location.
+Capri Schedule provides ferry and hydrofoil schedules between Capri and Naples, Sorrento, and Castellammare in real time.
+It will also find the ferry port closest to your location.

 Tipping Tip